The Instagram ‘Like’ and why we are all addicted to it

 8 Conclude photo was crap and start again.

 See that happens like 80% of the time.
 Buuuut, the other 20%, well the steps 4-8 look different.
 Suddenly, all the likes come in.
 I’m at 100 likes after an hour and they keep pouring in.
 Obv I’ve done something right – but what?!
 I thought the photo was a bit ave but clearly not!
 I must now keep going to his these heights again!
+I know some people who buy likes on Instagram but I haven’t tried that yet.

 And repeat again… now that sure sounds like a wee bit of an addiction to me.
 I’m spinning the roulette wheel and after a couple of wins, I can’t stop spinning.